 Currently, Carista mainly works with Audi, BMW, Lexus, Mini, Scion, Toyota and VW models.
 But you can basic fault read with any vehicle.

-It’s best to check if your car is supported here on Carista’s site, before purchase.
+It’s best to check out obd2 bluetooth scanner buying guide on scantoolcenter.com and see if your car is supported here on Carista’s site, before purchase.

 You simply insert the ODB2 plug into the port on your car.
 On our Audi Q2 that was just below the dash.

 A red LED will light up to let you know it’s all working ok.